 The term battery refers to a storage element for electrical energy that is not rechargeable (or only rechargeable to a very limited extent).
 They are also called primary cell batteries.
-The Batteries Act (Batteriegesetz) classifies batteries according to their application, for instance it differentiates between portable batteries, automotive batteries and industrial batteries.
+The Batteries Act classifies them according to where they are used.
+A distinction is made between portable, automotive and industrial batteries.

 The term accumulator refers to rechargeable storage elements, also called secondary battery cells.
 Several secondary battery cells wired together are also called a battery.
 Batteries are mainly made up of metals.
 The recovery of these metals contributes to responsible resource management.
 However, batteries also contain substances that are harmful to health and the environment.
 For this reason, it is prohibited to dispose of batteries as household waste.
 In Germany, more than 50,000 tonnes of portable batteries and accumulators are placed on the market every year.
-Consumers can return waste portable batteries to retail outlets free of charge.
-In addition, many municipalities offer consumers the option to dispose of them at recycling centres or mobile pollutant collection centres.
+Consumers can return waste portable batteries free of charge to retailers or to voluntary collection points.
+These can be, for instance, businesses or public institutions.
+In addition, many municipalities offer consumers the option to dispose of batteries at recycling centres or mobile pollutant collection centres.

-By setting up collection schemes, manufacturers of portable batteries are fulfilling their product responsibility and providing for the collection, recycling or environmentally sound disposal of waste batteries.
-There are currently five collection schemes in operation on the market.
+By setting up collection schemes, manufacturers of portable batteries are fulfilling their product responsibility and providing for the collection, recycling or environmentally sound disposal of waste portable batteries.
+There are currently six collection schemes in operation on the market.

 - Manufacturers’ common collection scheme of GRS Batterien Foundation

 These collection schemes generally use third party contractors, such as logistics and disposal companies, which take back the batteries for them and fulfil the recovery obligations.